koppanyh/kopForth/README.md

    - Change `word_def` to be a union
    - Simplified inner interpreter
    - Change flags to be packed in an int
+   - Add more startup checks and pack word struct
  - v0.1
    - TLDR: Initial public release
    - MVP word set, supports word definition